Skjoldrun/Skjoldrun.github.io/docs/csharp/json-de-serialization.md

 }
 ```

 You need a matching C# class to be able to get an C# object out of this JSON text file.
-The nesting and hirarchy, Naming and value types are important to be able to read and deserialize the file.
+The nesting and hierarchy, Naming and value types are important to be able to read and deserialize the file.
 Matching classes and enum would be the following:

 ```csharp
 using System.Text.Json.Serialization;